corsaro1/wallisk/README.md

-not just a lisk blockchain height checker.
+not just a simple lisk blockchain height checker.

 Enjoy it